arielgee/Lizard/.misc/tasks.md

 ## To-Do
 --------------
+* indexedDB
+	* v59 - not working
+	* v68 - working
+* create a managment page for rules
 * the rememberPageAlterations preference will indicate that the feature is available to sertine Fx version (and will be disabled if not)
 * when using element.children there is no need to check for: nodeType === Node.ELEMENT_NODE. there are ALL elements. (seee: _deWidthify)
 * externilize the CssSelectorGenerator options?